Skip to main contentSkip to navigation

 Buffalo NAS Recovery for IT Administrators: RTO, RPO, NDA, and Custody

-Buffalo NAS recovery for IT administrators follows the same image-first offline reconstruction workflow as consumer cases, with two additional considerations: chain-of-custody documentation for forensic or compliance handoff, and direct-engineer communication instead of a ticket queue or account manager.
+Buffalo NAS recovery for IT administrators follows the same image-first offline reconstruction workflow as consumer cases.
+Two additional considerations apply: chain-of-custody documentation for forensic or compliance handoff, and direct-engineer communication instead of a ticket queue or account manager.

 Recovery Time Objective: What a Realistic Buffalo NAS RTO Looks Like

 Turnaround on a Buffalo array depends on the physical state of the member drives, not the TeraStation model or bay count.
-The logical steps are the same: image every member, parse the mdadm superblocks, reassemble offline, and mount the XFS or EXT4 volume.
+The logical steps are the same: image every member, parse the mdadm superblocks, reassemble offline, and mount the XFS, EXT4, or Btrfs volume.
 The variable is how long each drive takes to image.

 Member ConditionWhat We SeeTypical RTO